EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images

-Self-supervised monocular depth estimation for endoscopic images remains challenging due to varying illumination and complex tissue textures.
-In this work, we introduce EndoUFM, a novel self-supervised framework that utilizes foundation models to enhance depth estimation accuracy, robustness, and generalization.
-Specifically, our method leverages large-scale, pre-learned knowledge by integrating priors from the Depth Anything Model and the Segment Anything Model.
-This provided a robust foundation for understanding the complex structures within the surgical scene.
-To emphasize model adaptability and the capture of fine-grained features, we design an adaptive fine-tuning strategy for foundation models, combining RV-LoRA and Res-DSC.
-Furthermore, we introduce a mask-guided smoothness loss based on pre-segmented masks, which effectively mitigates semantic ambiguities in depth predictions.
-Extensive experiments on four benchmark datasets demonstrate that our method achieves state-of-the-art performance, surpassing existing approaches and exhibiting exceptional robustness in challenging scenarios.
-Ablation studies are designed to validate the efficacy of the foundation models utilization and proposed adaptive fine-tuning strategy.
-Finally, we evaluate and visualize the camera pose estimation results, further demonstrating the effectiveness of our approach.
+In this work, EndoUFM is introduced as a novel self-supervised framework that utilizes foundation models to enhance depth estimation accuracy and robustness in challenging endoscopic scenes.
+Our method leverages large-scale, pre-learned knowledge by integrating priors from the Depth Anything Model and the Segment Anything Model, specifically MedSAM, providing a robust foundation for understanding complex surgical structures.
+An adaptive fine-tuning strategy, combining RV-LoRA and Res-DSC, is designed to emphasize model adaptability and the capture of fine-grained features.
+Furthermore, the mask-guided smoothness loss, based on MedSAM's pre-segmented masks, effectively enhances semantic consistency in the depth predictions.
+Extensive experiments on four benchmark datasets demonstrate that our method achieves state-of-the-art performance and exhibits exceptional robustness in challenging scenarios.
 Despite the excellent performance, our method still exhibits some limitations in areas with uneven illumination or low brightness.
-Therefore, we plan to incorporate 3D scene perception in future work to mitigate the impact of lighting variations on depth estimation performance.
+Therefore, 3D scene perception and uncertainty estimation will be incorporated in future work.

 In conclusion, the EndoUFM framework establishes a new state-of-the-art in unsupervised monocular depth estimation for endoscopic scenes.
-Beyond its current applications, this approach can be further explored for its ability to provide reliable point cloud initialization, opening avenues for subsequent 3D reconstruction using methods like NeRF \cite{mildenhall2021nerf} and 3D Gaussian Splatting \cite{kerbl20233d}.
-Ultimately, these advancements are a crucial step toward creating more sophisticated Augmented Reality (AR) and surgical navigation systems, with the potential to significantly enhance procedural precision and safety in Minimally Invasive Surgery.
+It provides reliable point cloud initialization for subsequent 3D reconstruction using methods like NeRF \cite{mildenhall2021nerf} and 3D Gaussian Splatting \cite{kerbl20233d}.
+Ultimately, these advancements represent a crucial step toward creating more sophisticated Augmented Reality (AR) and surgical navigation systems, with the potential to significantly enhance procedural precision and safety in minimally invasive surgery.

 { }